 Hydraulic valve actuators rely on a virtually non-compressible fluid, e.g. hydraulic oil to provide the motive force.
 Hydraulic actuators can provide greater force than pneumatic actuators and this leads to them often being used in high pressure piping systems.

 See our page on Hydraulic Oil Cleanliness for further details on hydraulic systems.

 Electric valve actuators use an electric motor to provide torque to operate a valve.
 Electric motor valve actuators are not equipped with springs, therefore on a loss of power the valve will fail in its current position unless there is a back up power supply to move it to the fully open or fully closed position.
 Electric motor valve actuators are commonly used in remote locations where it would be impractical to pipe hydraulics or compressed air.

 Things to Consider when Specifying Valve Actuators

-Enclosure Ingress Protection.
-Location of the actuated valve assembly, e.g. in a splash zone, may require a higher IP rating than normally specified for other actuators on the plant.
+Location of the valve actuator assembly, e.g. in a splash zone, may require a higher IP rating than normally specified for other actuators on the plant.
 See our page on IP ratings for more information on Ingress Protection.

-Solenoid valve.
-Required for on/off valves, and may also be required for pneumatic control valves that are required to fully close or fully open in emergency situations.
+Solenoid valves are required for on/off valves, and may also be required for pneumatic control valves that are required to fully close or fully open in emergency situations.